fritzmg/contao-file-access/README.md

 Contao File Access
 =====================

-Contao extension that allows file access restrictions for frontend users.
+Contao extension to allow direct file access to protected files for logged in front end users.

 ## Usage